 Smoked turkey neck gumbo is not timid.
 Its very design is to grab your full attention as you ascend, no dive, into the dark depths of its culinary abyss.
 The smoky, bony knobs of neck meat render tender with a moistness that makes them burst with earthy flavor.
 The tantalizing taste of your first bite will linger long and call you back to the bowl for just one more bite.
 It’s just that good.

-Finding smoked turkey necks in Acadiana is just a short drive away.
-Weekend journeys along the backroads are the best way I know to discover the places and faces that make this culinary culture so unique.
+Finding smoked turkey necks for my Cajun recipe is just a short drive away.
+Weekend journeys along the backroads of Acadiana are the best way I know to discover the places and faces that make this culinary culture so unique.
 I am never disappointed and the lessons learned can never be taught in a cooking school.
-All you need is a roadmap and a healthy curiosity about Cajun and Creole cooking.
-Folks everywhere are eager to share their knowledge and talk about their heritage.
+All you need is a roadmap and a healthy curiosity about Cajun cooking.
+Folks everywhere are eager to share their knowledge and talk about their Cajun recipe heritage.

 I pulled into the gravel parking lot of Duos Cajun Corner and watched the dust wash over the front windows of the little outpost of all things Cajun.
 In an instant, the brightly colored signs drew me in: “sweet potatoes,” “live bait,” “beef jerky,” and “beer,” lots of beer.
 The scent of burning hickory logs and the peppery perfume of cayenne drifted from the metal smokehouse off to the side as I stepped down from my truck.
 I walked up the wooden stoop, flung open the door and stepped in.